-Arthritis is an inflammation of the joints.
-It usually affects the hands and can be very painful.
-People with arthritis often have swelling and stiffness in their joints, making daily activities difficult.
+Arthritis is an inflammation of your joints.
+It usually affects your hands and can be very painful.
+People with arthritis often have swelling and stiffness in their joints, which may impact daily activities.
 It’s usually treated with medication and, in some severe cases, surgery.

 However, medication and surgery aren’t the only ways to help manage your arthritis.
 What you eat can also have an impact on how inflamed your joints become.

 Certain foods can help fight inflammation and boost your immune system.
 Other foods, such as sugar and alcohol, can irritate arthritis.
 Gluten, a protein in wheat, may also cause a flare-up of arthritis symptoms, according to the Arthritis Foundation.